First Tower United F.C.: History

+The 2011–12 season again saw them relegated from the top tier.

+In the 2014–15 season the club were demoted from the Premiership to the Championship before the season commenced.
+They were unable to raise enough players for the reserve team, and Jersey regulations prevent sides without second teams from competing in the island's top-flight.

 Stadium

 The club's home is in the grounds of La Hague Manor, which is also the site of St George's Preparatory School, in the parish of St Peter.
 The pitch is lined on one side by a stand that can accommodate just under 80 people.
 On the opposite side of the pitch stand the two team dugouts, with a training and warm-up area located behind this with floodlights.
 Towards the corner of the complex are the changing rooms, club house and car park.
 The achievements and glories of the club's past adorn the walls of the clubhouse reflecting the club's rich history.